 The individuals who choose to live and work at Gateways to Transformation, LLC have all chosen to grow and become the change that they see a need for in their own lives and in the world at large.
 We have all brought our unique views and combined them to create this place so others can come and have the opportunity to grow and learn on this beautiful 40 acre farm just outside of Crawford, CO.

-Owner of Rites of Passage LLC and The Phoenix Rising Programs Residential Extended Care Program and the Intensive Outpatient Programs for both co-ed adults and Teens.
+Owner of Gateways to Transformation, Rites of Passage LLC and The Phoenix Rising Programs Residential Extended Care Program and the Intensive Outpatient Programs for both co-ed adults and Teens.

 I am a transpersonal counselor/psychotherapist, life coach, healer and artist.
 I have done extensive transpersonal (mind/body/spirit) work as well as trauma/PTSD work and I also have extensive experience as a dual-diagnosis counselor working with substance and eating disorder issues that stem from trauma.
 I have a masters in counseling psychology, a certification in transpersonal counseling, a certification in equine assisted psychotherapy and life coaching, LPC licensure in the state of Colorado and am a first level Reiki practitioner and certified in the healing modality Jin Shin TARA.
 I have spent many years working with shamanistic and energy healing modalities.
 I engage clients in all types of transpersonal work including art therapy, dream therapy, ceremony and self-growth.